mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/hatching_brush_engine.rst

 Now for the uses:

 * You can, of course, just use this for completely normal hatching.
 In versions I'm using, the default Separation is 1, which is too low, so increase Separation to a value between 2 to 10.
 * If you find normal hatching too boring, increase the Thickness and set the Thickness dynamic to either Pressure (if you have a tablet) or Speed (if you're using a mouse).
 Doesn't that look more natural?
-(When using a mouse, pass over the areas where you want thicker lines again while drawing faster)
+(When using a mouse, pass over the areas where you want thicker lines again while drawing faster).
 * Grittier texture: add some density and/or randomness to your autobrush for a grittier texture.
-* You can also set Painting Mode to Build up, and Mode to Multiply, to make some colors have more depth. (see my grid example)
+* You can also set Painting Mode to Build up, and Mode to Multiply, to make some colors have more depth. (see my grid example).
 * Vary Origin X and Origin Y while using the same patterns.
 * Use the Separations dynamic for more complex patterns.
 Add in Line Thickness and other dynamics for more effect.
 * Now, the Moiré pattern is quite boring on its own, but it is much more interesting with Crosshatching dynamics set on Fuzzy.